otrv4/otrv4/otrv4.md

       ```
       decrypted_message = XSalsa20_Dec(MKenc, nonce, m)
       ```

+      * If the message cannot be decrypted:
+        * Reject the message.

       * Securely delete `MKenc` and `nonce`.
       * Set `their_ecdh` as the "Public ECDH key" from the message.